 An epidemic is a good time to be on high alert, but self-quarantining is only necessary if you're reasonably suspicious that you're infected with the virus.
-Public health officials can help you decide what you should do.
+People who are healthy, however, should still be social distancing.

-Since it can be disruptive to your personal and professional life, the decision to self-quarantine isn't one to make without knowing the facts.
-Here's what you need to know about who should self-quarantine and how to do it right.
+Here's what you need to know about who should self-quarantine and how to do it the right way.

 Who should self-quarantine

-Right now, the Centers for Disease Control and Prevention (CDC) recommends self-quarantining only if you have a high or medium risk of exposure to the new coronavirus.
+The Centers for Disease Control and Prevention (CDC) recommends self-quarantining only if you have reason to believe you've been exposed to the virus.

 If you're healthy, don’t have any symptoms and don't fall into one of the risk categories above, you don't need to self-quarantine — but you should continue to practice social distancing and monitor yourself for signs and symptoms, like fever and cough.

 Keep in mind, it can take anywhere from two to 14 days for COVID-19 symptoms to appear, and you may be able to spread the virus in this pre-symptomatic period.
 In addition, there's growing evidence that a significant portion of infected individuals are asymptomatic but can still spread the virus.
 This is why it's important to wear a cloth face covering outside of your home, even if you don't feel sick.